Include uncertainties in the building design by integrating adaptable elements in the right places.

 Scenarios are stories, exploring imaginable but divergent futures.
 Scenarios relate easily to architecture as they help to show how a building might change over time.

-Why creating different possible scenarios?
+Why creating scenarios?

 When designing for circularity, there is a lot of uncertainty linked to defining the lifecycle of buildings, the degree of adaptability, and the end of life.
 Anticipating different possible scenarios for a building helps to look forward in time to evaluate the long-term advantages of the building design and to make better-informed decisions.

-How to build scenarios?
-Workshop scenario planning
+How can I build scenarios?

 Estimated duration: 2 hours